 Before buying them, I was frank with the seller.
 I told her you

-or in small lots.
-Apparently she didn't want to do that... it way
+in small lots.
+Apparently she didn't want to do that... it way too

 Apparently that's not uncommon...

-I'm guessing most people just don't have the interest or the time to sell their
+I'm guessing most people just don't have the interest nor do they have time to sell their

 collection in small lots... which is why you see so many collectors